mh-cz/GameMaker-Regex/README.md

 `<rule> {[a]-1,|b|+2=[b],|c|}` Positions of `[a]`-1 **AND** `|b|`+2 must be equal to rules `[b]` **OR** `|c|`

 ## Good-to-know stuff
+It's always faster to create expressions in the Create event so you don't parse rules AND process strings at the same time every step
 `[a][b][c]` is the same as `|abc|`
 A rule with min 0 repeats isn't mandatory: `[a][b]0-2[c]` matches with "abc", "abbc" and also "ac"
 Characters used for parsing rules `[ ] { } ( ) |` inside charsets/strings require `\` before them to prevent parsing mistakes -> `[A-z0-9\[\]\{\}\|]`, `|abc\(d\)efg|`